civicrm/civicrm-user-guide/docs/email/message-templates.md

 Create a **Message Title** for the template.
 This title is used to organize your messages and will not appear in the email.

+!!! tip "Tokens"
-**TOKENS** : The next three fields can all use "tokens".
-You insert a "token" into your message to help personalize your messages with things like names, dates and amounts of gifts, etc. When you send the email, CiviCRM will look at each contact record that is set to receive the message and replace the "token" with the actual value from the contact record.
-Rather than a generic, impersonal message that says "Dear Friend, Thank you for your recent contribution..", you can create personalized messages like "Dear Eleanor and Franklin, Thank you for your $50 gift on June 6th..."
+    The next three fields can all use [tokens](/common-workflows/tokens-and-mail-merge.md) to help personalize your messages with things like names, dates and amounts of gifts, etc.

 Here is a list of the tokens you can use

 Create the **Message Subject** for your email.
-Use tokens if desired, i.e., "We need your help, Alice", where you have used the token {contact.first_name} to put recipients first names into the message subject.
+Use tokens if desired.

 Create your **Text Message** and **HTML Message**.
 Include tokens to personalize your messages.